 Option to publish test results in database.

 In addition to the certification service, the department of Ultraclean technology and micromanufacturing is also available to its customers as a technology partner.
 Depending on requirements, we develop holistic, detailed potential analyses for the optimization of systems, devices and components, design them in terms of cleanliness and carry out flow simulations and visualizations.
 Additionally, we also provide support in equiment and hygienic design.

 Current research priorities in the field of cleanroom certification are the development of standardized, meaningful methods for the evaluation of cleanroom-suitable equipment and consumables as well as fundamental research on particle generation in a vacuum.

-The international customer group encompasses 27 countries.
-70% of our customers are located in Europe and 30% in Korea, Japan, Canada and the USA.
+Our international customer group extends to over 30 countries.
+70% are European customers, 30% are mainly spread over China, Korea, Japan, Canada and USA.